SER516/SER516-Team-Cleveland/README.md

 Before running the script, make sure you have the following installed:

 - Python 3
-- Required Python packages (install using `pip install -r requirements.txt`)
+- Required Python packages (Go to `taigaProject` folder and install using `pip install -r requirements.txt`)
 - Taiga account with API access
 - Taiga project slug